-Three NGOs are collaborating on the Egyptian campaign for the Street Child World Cup: Hope Village, I the Egyptian and FACE for Children in Need.
+Three NGOs collaborated on the Egyptian campaign for the Street Child World Cup: Hope Village, I the Egyptian and FACE for Children in Need.

 Ana El Masry – or ‘I the Egyptian’ is a non-profit foundation established in 2008 with the objective of providing an integrated approach to the phenomena of street children.
 The organization’s aim is to address the reality of children’s presence in the streets as well as the processes that push them to the streets.
 Activities focus on providing essential care and services to street children to enable them to realize their potential and become integrated members of society with rights, opportunities, and a future.